MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### Device Information Setting

 Specifies a device information setting in the form of `rc:tag=value`, where `tag` is the name of a device information setting specific to the rendering extension.
+For more information see [Format](#format).

-(See the description for the `Format` parameter.)
-For example, you can use the `OutputFormat` device information setting for the IMAGE rendering extension to render the report to a JPEG image by using the following parameters in the URL access string: `...&rs:Format=IMAGE&rc:OutputFormat=JPEG`.
+You can use the `OutputFormat` device information setting for the IMAGE rendering extension to render the report to a JPEG image by using the following parameters in the URL access string: `...&rs:Format=IMAGE&rc:OutputFormat=JPEG`.
 For more information on all extension-specific device information settings, see [Device information settings for rendering extensions &#40;Reporting Services&#41;](../reporting-services/device-information-settings-for-rendering-extensions-reporting-services.md).

 ##  <a name="bkmk_reportserver"></a> Report server commands (`rs:`)

 Report server commands are prefixed with `rs:` and are used to target the report server:

 ### Command

 Performs an action on a catalog item, depending on its item type.
 The type of the catalog item referenced in the URL access string determines the default value.
 Valid values are:

-- **ListChildren** and **GetChildren**
-Displays the contents of a folder.
+- **ListChildren** and **GetChildren**: Displays the contents of a folder.
 The folder items are displayed within a generic item-navigation page.

     For example, in native mode: